Mac Tuneup

 Resize a volume if drive size is too small

 Startup items (or login items) are apps, utilities, and helpers that run automatically during the login process.
-Application installers add login items that an app may need but they also add login items, because they assume the user wants to run the app every time their Mac starts.- Launch System Preferences.
+Application installers add login items that an app may need but they also add login items, because they assume the user wants to run the app every time their Mac starts.

 - Click the Accounts or Users & Groups icon.